ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 - Why and how Armenia adopted christianity
 - Necromancer experience
 - history of cloud computing

+How texas is shapping up to be the leader in AI
+I also had the opportunity to learn how my home state, Texas, is setting its self up for success by prioritizing infrastructure to supply new Data Centers and micro chip factories with enough energy to fit their needs combined with the right legal and physical infrastructure
 ### Discussion
 - Rugby vs futbol *discussion*
 	- I have some notes on my ideas journal